MuneneCalvin/URL-Shortener/README.md

 2. Install the required packages using `npm install`
 3. Create a `.env` file in the root directory and add the following environment variables:
     - `DATABASE_URL`: The URI of your MongoDB database
+    - `PORT`: The port number for the server
     - `BASE_URL`: The base URL of your website
 4. Run the server using `npm start` or `npm run dev` (for development)